jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 - 4.1.2 Internet Protocol (IP) networking (e.g., Internet Protocol Security (IPSec), Internet Protocol (IP) v4/6)
      - IP is part of the TCP/IP (Transmission Control Protocol/Internet Protocol) suite
+        - TCP/IP is the name of IETF's four-layer networking model, and its protocol stack; the four layers are link (physical), internet (network-to-network), transport (channels for connection/connectionless data exchange) and application (where apps make use of network services)
         - IP provides the foundation for other protocols to be able to communicate; IP itself is a connectionless protocol
-        - IPv4 uses 32-bit addresses
+        - IPv4: dominant protocol that operates at layer 3; IP is responsible for addressing packets, uses 32-bit addresses
-        - IPv6 uses 128-bit addresses
+        - IPv6: modernization of IPv4, uses 128-bit addresses, supporting 2128 hosts
         - TCP or UDP is used to communicate over IP
         - IPSec provides data authentication, integrity and confidentiality
     - **Logical address**: occurs when an address is assigned and used by software or a protocol rather than being provided/controlled by hardware